brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 after a long night’s sleep at the North Rim Campground.
 Photos courtesy of the nephews’ father.*

-Let’s instead focus
+Let’s instead
+focus on the question
-on how the NKT managed to surprise a hiker who had imagined he understood the Grand Canyon’s structure.
+of how the NKT managed to surprise a hiker who had imagined he understood the Grand Canyon’s structure.

 The crux is that the BAH